 Advent usually sneaks up on me, stealthy in its own way, but this year I got the jump on it.
 I have a writing deadline to thank for that.

 Some writers work well under pressure, but I don’t.
-I am a slow and steady sort of girl, a write and rewrite and rewrite and tinker and put it down for a few weeks and then come back and rewrite some more sort of girl.
-I am the sort of girl who can spend a year (yes, a year) on one article.
+I am a slow and steady writer, a write and rewrite and rewrite and tinker and put it down for a few weeks and then come back and rewrite some more writer.
+I am the sort who can spend a year (yes, a year) on one article.
 I know that now.

 But Lindsay Cournia and I are taking turns looking into each of the candles on the Advent wreath as part of a series for the Deeply Rooted blog, and researching a post on the Old Testament prophecies of Christ, it turns out, is a lovely way to prepare for the season.
 The first post, “The Candle of Prophecy,” went up this week, with more to follow throughout Advent.

 “Jesus’ birth in the manger was not a sudden impulse of God’s.
 He did not decide, on a whim, to send his Son to earth, but laid the ground for his coming painstakingly, over the course of thousands of years.
 Like a skilled author, God foreshadowed Christ’s coming through promises, covenants, and prophets, so those with eyes to see might recognize, in that one small child, the beginning of the end of God’s enemy—the first stitches in the mending of our broken world.
 As we light the first candle of Advent, we look back at the long history between the Lord and his people, the Israelites, as he prepared them for the coming of his Son. . . .”

 I hope you enjoy the series and that the posts feed you half as much good, Old Testament food as they did me as I prepared to write them.